Homelessness in Australia: 2011 census homelessness figures

 56% of people experiencing homelessness on census night were male and 44% female.
 Aboriginal and Torres Strait Islander Australians were over-represented in homelessness data making up 25% (26,744)) of the homeless population, compared to 2.5% of the Australian population.
-30% of those experiencing homelessness were born overseas above the % of the Australian population.

 From 2006 to 2011 the number of people sleeping 'rough' decreased from 9% of the homeless population to 6%.
 There was also a significant increase (23%) in the number of people staying in homelessness services.

 2016 census homelessness figures

 The number of homeless people in Australia jumped by more than 15,000 — or 14 per cent — in the five years to 2016, according to census data.
 The Australian Bureau of Statistics (ABS) said 116,000 people were homeless on census night in 2016, representing 50 homeless people per 10,000.

 2021 census homelessness figures

 In the 2021 census for homeless figures, the number of people experiencing homelessness rose by an approximate 6067 people, an increase of 5.2% since the 2016 census.
 However the rate of homelessness decreased to 48 people per 10,000 compared to 50 people per 10,000 back in 2016.
 More Australian males experience homelessness compared to females.